-Are You Really Doing All You Can to Lose Weight?Posted: Dec 24 in Weight loss by Staff
+Are You Really Doing All You Can to Lose Weight?Posted: Dec 24 in Weight loss by Dr. Lazarus

 As much as you might wish it to be otherwise, maintaining an ideal weight is a constant, vigilant effort for many people.
 Temptations abound and society generally provides a more than ample supply of both good and not-so-good options to tempt your palate.
 You may think your gym membership, positive mental attitude and meal tracking efforts are enough to manage your weight in a manner that works for you.
 Maybe you’re right.
 But, if your results don’t seem to measure up to your efforts, you may be guilty of some undermining behaviors.

 - Do you really write down everything you eat throughout the day?
 This includes those little tastes during meal preparation and those snacks you nibble on at the bar while having a drink with friends.
 Calories don’t disappear just because you choose to overlook them.

 - Speaking of that drink with friends, just how carefully do you monitor your intake?
 All cocktails are not created equal.
 The calorie count on a glass of wine depends on the number of ounces you consume.
 Alcohol with a higher sugar count weighs in higher than alcohol with less sugar.
 As far as those mixers go, well, let’s just say you are probably underestimating the damages.

 - Do you eat out often?
 If you do, you’re at the mercy of strangers when it comes to your diet.
 Restaurants are notorious for adding excessive salt, sugar and fat in order to optimize flavor.
 Even that healthy salad contains calorie bombs with croutons, dried fruits, nuts, cheese and salad dressings.
 If you aren’t in control of your food preparation, you’re not controlling your diet.